cedrickchee/awesome-transformer-nlp/README.md

 ### PyTorch and TensorFlow

-[🤗 Hugging Face Transformers](https://github.com/huggingface/transformers) (formerly known as [pytorch-transformers](https://github.com/huggingface/pytorch-transformers) and [pytorch-pretrained-bert](https://github.com/huggingface/pytorch-pretrained-BERT)) provides state-of-the-art general-purpose architectures (BERT, GPT-2, RoBERTa, XLM, DistilBert, XLNet, CTRL...) for Natural Language Understanding (NLU) and Natural Language Generation (NLG) with over 32+ pretrained models in 100+ languages and deep interoperability between TensorFlow 2.0 and PyTorch. [[Paper](https://arxiv.org/abs/1910.03771)]
+1. [🤗 Hugging Face Transformers](https://github.com/huggingface/transformers) (formerly known as [pytorch-transformers](https://github.com/huggingface/pytorch-transformers) and [pytorch-pretrained-bert](https://github.com/huggingface/pytorch-pretrained-BERT)) provides state-of-the-art general-purpose architectures (BERT, GPT-2, RoBERTa, XLM, DistilBert, XLNet, CTRL...) for Natural Language Understanding (NLU) and Natural Language Generation (NLG) with over 32+ pretrained models in 100+ languages and deep interoperability between TensorFlow 2.0 and PyTorch. [[Paper](https://arxiv.org/abs/1910.03771)]
+2. [spacy-transformers](https://github.com/explosion/spacy-transformers) - a library that wrap Hugging Face's Transformers, in order to extract features to power NLP pipelines.
+It also calculates an alignment so the Transformer features can be related back to actual words instead of just wordpieces.

 ### PyTorch